Cholesterol Level Test

 Who should be tested?

-- You may have your blood cholesterol levels tested if you fit the following medical history/background:
+You may have your blood cholesterol levels tested if you have the following medical history/background:

 - You have been diagnosed with coronary heart disease, stroke or mini stroke or peripheral arterial disease (PAD)